LuLi0077/SDC/Model_Predictive_Control/README.md

 Loop:

-1. At any given time the current state is the input to MPC.
+1. We pass the current state as the initial state to the model predictive controller.
-2. The initial state of the trajectory should be constrained to the state passed into the MPC procedure.
-3. Call the optimization solver.
-Given the passed state MPC will simulate taking several trajectories and return the one with the lowest cost.
+2. We call the optimization solver.
+Given the initial state, the solver will return the vector of control inputs that minimizes the cost function.
 The solver we'll use is called [Ipopt](https://projects.coin-or.org/Ipopt).
+3. We apply the first control input to the vehicle.
 4. Back to 1.

+### Implementation

+1. Describe the model in detail, includes the state, actuators and update equations.

+2. Discuss the reasoning behind the chosen N (timestep length) and dt (timestep frequency) values.

+3. Discuss the polynomial fitting to waypoints and MPC preprocessing (waypoints, the vehicle state, and/or actuators).

+4. Discuss how to deal with latency.